-In this course, students will explore and apply how cognitive processes and strategies influence student achievement.
-A three-phase model of thinking is discussed and analyzed.
-The first phase focuses on how the brain gathers information.
-The second phase investigates how the brain processes information after it is gathered.
-The third phase examines how the brain outputs, or expresses, information.
-In order to increase students' capacity to maximize performance in these three phases, a toolbox of cognitive assets is presented.
-Specific examples of these cognitive assets in the context of the classroom are explored for application.
+In this course, students explore and apply how cognitive processes and strategies influence student achievement.
+A three-phase model of learning is discussed and analyzed.
+The first phase focuses on brain-based skills and strategies for gathering information, the second on processing and analyzing that information, and the third on expressing and applying what one has learned.
+To increase students' capacity to maximize performance in these three phases, participants will learn to use a toolbox of cognitive assets.
+Specific examples of these cognitive assets in the context of the classroom will be explored, with opportunities for application.
 Students will learn the importance of metacognition and how to improve thinking skills.
-Terms associated with the brain (e.g., frontal lobes), its executive function capability, and the role of mirror neurons are explored.
+Terms associated with the brain (e.g., frontal lobes, executive function, neurocognitive plasticity), the concept of potential intelligence, and the role of mirror neurons in learning are explored.
 Students will use and analyze assessments and instructional methodologies for the purpose of increasing analytical and evaluative thinking.
+The HealthMath curriculum is presented, along with examples integrating instruction and practice using selected cognitive assets in daily decisions involving nutrition and exercise.
 Prerequisite/s: None